 MIKE PHILLIPS & NAKIA SANDRIDGE (pictured above), ST. PAUL FIREFIGHTERS

 Mike and Nakia’s stories and health issues are what helped create Unite + Fight.

 Unite + Fight is a charity boxing event full of camaraderie and raw energy that brings together local police, fire, and ER departments to compete to raise money for fellow first responders in crisis.

-With Upper Midwest Golden Gloves as a sponsor of this event, your sponsorship is tax deductible.
-501(c)(3) information will be provided.
+Your sponsorship is tax deductible, as Unite + Fight is a 501(c)(3).
 We hope you'll join us in building community spirit and making a big difference in this first responder's life.

 Make sure this account has posts available on instagram.com.